Kiki Mordi

 Nkiru "Kiki" Mordi is a Nigerian investigative journalist, filmmaker, writer and entrepreneur.
 She dropped out of school because she was harassed by a lecturer in her school.
 This ordeal was what led her to shoot the Sex for Grades video with the BBC Africa Eye.
 The documentary exposed the depth of sexual harassment among Nigerians and Ghanaian lecturers.
 In 2016, she won the award of Outstanding Radio Program Presenter (South-South) at the Nigerian Broadcasters Merit Awards.

 Career

-Kiki Mordi is a Nigerian investigative journalist and on-air personality.
-She is known for the BBC Africa Eye program Sex for Grades documentary that amplified the voices of victims of sexual assault in tertiary institutions in Nigeria and Ghana.
+Mordi is a Nigerian investigative journalist and on-air personality.
+She is known for the 2019 BBC Africa Eye program Sex for Grades documentary that amplified the voices of victims of sexual assault in tertiary institutions in Nigeria and Ghana.
 In 2017, Mordi started an online petition to stop the extortion and exploitation of youths by the Nigeria policemen.
 She launched this petition after her ordeal with some Nigerian policemen who invaded her home, arrested her and boyfriend and accused them of being cultists and obstructing justice.
-In October 2019, Kiki Mordi and her team at the BBC Africa Eye released the 13-minute Sex for Grades documentary.
+In October 2019, Mordi and her team at the BBC Africa Eye released the 13-minute Sex for Grades documentary.